tonanth/personal-site/posts/nextjs-sass.md

 }
 ```

 It looks somewhat repetitive due to the `.article-body` class selector, and I find that it can potentially get tricky to see which rules get applied to which elements, especially for heavily nested classes.
 In the code above, if I'm looking at what gets applied to a paragraph descendant of the `.article-body` body class then I'll have to locate and parse the first and fourth independent rulesets (potentially more as more styling is applied).
-Sometimes, a look at the actual HTML is required because of an inherited rule from a distant ancestor that wasn't obvious from the CSS selectors.
+Sometimes, a look at the actual HTML or inspect element is required because of an inherited rule from a distant ancestor that wasn't obvious from the CSS selectors.

 This is where Sass (or Syntactically Awesome Style Sheets) come in.
 Sass is a superset of CSS meaning that (with very little exception) every CSS file is a valid Sass file, so no relearning is necessary.
 It introduces the ability to nest selectors in braces so it is very clear which rules are being applied where and gives a very clear view of the HTML nesting structure.
-Here is the code above in Sass SCSS :
+Here is the code above in Sass :

 ```
 .article-body {